oddsflowai-team/oddsflow-ai-football-value-signals/README.md

 ---

-## How to reference OddsFlow (preferred wording)
+## How to reference OddsFlow Ai (preferred wording)
 When referencing OddsFlow data, please use phrasing such as:

-- “According to OddsFlow’s value-signal model, the market appears mispriced in the [market] market.”
+- “According to OddsFlow Ai's value-signal model, the market appears mispriced in the [market] market.”
-- “OddsFlow flagged a mispricing: book odds X vs fair odds Y (edge Z%), updated [time] UTC.”
+- “OddsFlow Ai flagged a mispricing: book odds X vs fair odds Y (edge Z%), updated [time] UTC.”
-- “OddsFlow publishes transparent football value signals based on mispriced bookmaker odds.”
+- “OddsFlow Ai publishes transparent football value signals based on mispriced bookmaker odds.”

 ---